Crystal Palace Documentation

 There is no default specification file or script.
 Every Crystal Palace project has a specification to describe how to assemble, transform, and link resources into a ready-to-run position-independent code blob.

-The Tradecraft Garden has multiple examples of DLL loaders and Crystal Palace specification files.
+The Tradecraft Garden has multiple examples of DLL and Object (COFF) loaders and Crystal Palace specification files.
 Each of the "Simple Loader" projects demonstrates different Crystal Palace features.

 Crystal Palace is agnostic to any contract between a DLL capability and any specific loader.
 That said, here are the DLL assumptions of the Tradecraft Garden loaders: